DZykov/CSC290/README.md

    If you have pulled and worked on this code to help improve our game, feel free to add your name here to get your due credit

 ## To-Do and Issues
-   What we wish we completed and what game players wish was implemented
+   What we wish we completed and what other game players wish was implemented:
 - [ ] Add player's health on screen
 - [ ] Show what kind of mode the game is in
 - [ ] Create levels based on dificulty
 - [ ] Make multiplayer option
 - [ ] Add sounds and music

+    If you would like to add to this or want to report an error or bug, feel free to push to this!